rust-lang/rust-wiki-backup/The-Rusticon.md

 monomorphise | The act of generating specialized versions of generic constructs at compile time to improve run time performance.
 See [_Whole-Program Compilation in MLton_](http://mlton.org/References.attachments/060916-mlton.pdf) and [Niko Matsakis's answer on Stackoverflow](http://stackoverflow.com/a/14198060). newtype struct | A [*tuple structure*](#tuple_structure) with a single unnamed field.
 For example `struct NodeIndex(int)`.
-Useful to create wrapper types. owning pointer | `Box<T>`, a pointer to an owned box.
-<a name="phantom_type" />phantom type | An `enum` with no variants.
-This cannot be constructed in safe code.
-See the [cheetsheet](https://github.com/mozilla/rust/wiki/Doc-FAQ-Cheatsheet#how-do-i-express-phantom-types) for an example.
-plain old data (Pod) | Any value that can be safely copied by moving bits, including scalars, references, and structs containing only Pod.
+Useful to create wrapper types. owning pointer | `Box<T>`, a pointer to an owned box. plain old data (Pod) | Any value that can be safely copied by moving bits, including scalars, references, and structs containing only Pod.
 Types which are pod implement the `Copy` trait. raw pointer | `*const T` or `*mut T`, a pointer to anything.
 Requires unsafe code to dereference, no static verification is done on them.
 <a name="record_structure" />record structure | A struct declared with named fields, for example `struct Point { x: f32, y: f32 }`